YamHorin/Parrale_finale_project/README.md

 </div>

 * The Message Passing Interface (MPI) is an Application Program Interface that defines a model of parallel computing where each parallel process has its own local memory, and data must be explicitly shared by passing messages between processes.
-* to install (only in linux and mac os) : [cleck on this link](https://rantahar.github.io/introduction-to-mpi/setup.html)
+* to install (only in linux and mac os) : [click on this link](https://rantahar.github.io/introduction-to-mpi/setup.html)

 ## open MP